Category Archives: Costa Rica

 This isn’t a stable place to build anything.
 Even the road has dips and ripples.

 We don’t have a subduction zone in southwestern Pennsylvania but we know something about subsidence.
 In Washington and Greene Counties, longwall mining machines remove the coal seam and then back out of the mine causing the roof and surface to collapse.
 You can see its effect in the roller coaster appearance of Interstate 79 in Washington County.
-Click here for DEP photos of longwall subsidence problems on Interstate 70 and here for a map of locations where longwall mining has undermined both I-70 and I-79.
+Click here for DEP photos of longwall subsidence problems on Interstate 70 and here for a PDF with maps describing longwall mining plans under both I-70 and I-79 in 2004.

 Pennsylvania’s man-made subsidence has a cost.